itamm15/RewardApp/README.md

 * NAME MUST BE UNIQUE!

-# To log in as member, just type member name
+# LOGING INTO

-#
+* To log in as member, just type member name
-# To log in as admin, just type admin
+* To log in as admin, just type admin

 # The authentication is just related on the user name, which by default is treated as unique value.